 Yea, as we know, the world economy had other ideas.
 Come to find out, the Genting Group also had other plans for their Resorts World Las Vegas project.
 Not that anyone was in a hurry to complete the project.
 So for the next five years, there was work on the site, then there wasn’t, it changed weekly.
 Then this changed and then that changed.

-Today, it looks like it will be all thumbs up for a summer 2021 Grand Opening.
+Now, in late 2020, it looks like it will be all thumbs up for a summer 2021 Grand Opening.
 Minus the Asian theme and minus the panda bear exhibit.
-Today it looks nothing like the original drawings.
-In fact, the current design resembles a wannabe Wynn or Encore resort and that caused a little dust-up with Steve Wynn that they settled out of court in 2019.
+Looking at it today, we see nothing that resembles the original drawings.
+In fact, the current design resembles a wannabe Wynn or Encore resort.
+The new look did not go unnoticed by their neighbor, Steve Wynn, and that caused a little legal issue since the designs of the Wynn and the Encore are trademarked.
+Steve Wynn and company went to court and settled out of court in 2019.

 Three Hiltons in One Property